denguyen-tvit/subtitle-translation-by-ai/README.md

 ## Notes

-- The script translates each subtitle entry individually
+- The script processes subtitles in **batches of 50** for efficiency
 - Vietnamese translation appears in **yellow color** below English text
 - Translation progress is shown in the terminal
-- Progress auto-saves every 50 subtitles
+- Progress auto-saves after each batch
-- **Estimated time**: ~6 seconds per subtitle (e.g., 1200 subtitles ≈ 2 hours)
+- **Estimated time**: ~6 seconds per batch (e.g., 1200 subtitles = 24 batches ≈ 2.4 minutes)
 - Make sure your API key has sufficient quota
 - Always activate the virtual environment before running the script
 - The script will retry automatically if rate limits are hit
+- Use resume feature to continue from where you left off if interrupted

 ## Deactivate Virtual Environment